What To Know About Tiny Homes in Massachusetts?

 Tiny Houses Come to Massachusetts

-Then I ran across an article Tiny House Movement Lands in Lawrence MA.
+Then I ran across an article a few years back, Tiny House Movement Lands in Lawrence MA.

-The crux of the article is an entrepreneur is in the process of convincing Lawrence MA officials into changing zoning laws to address affordable housing.
+The crux of the article is an entrepreneur is in the that was in the process of convincing Lawrence, MA officials to change zoning laws to address affordable housing through the use of tiny houses.

 Really?
 At a cost of $25,000 to $80,000 a unit.
-I thought tiny houses are meant to fulfill a lifestyle, not affordable housing.
-At least that is what I gleaned from most of my reading on the tiny house movement.
+But that doesn’t include infastructure, including sewer, water, utilities and more….
+Tiny houses are meant to fulfill a lifestyle, not affordable housing.
+At least, that is what I gleaned from most of my reading on the tiny house movement.

 Lawrence already houses 80,000 people in only 7 square miles.
 It’s packed.
 Now add more families to tiny houses and tiny lots.
 Then two cars parked out front?
 They have also talked about them being off-grid.
 Solar with composting toilets and rainwater collection?
 Really?

-So I am having a hard time envisioning Lawrence seizing land with back taxes owed, to put these homes on to address low-income housing.
+So I am having a hard time envisioning Lawrence seizing land with back taxes owed to pack a slew of these tiny dwellings to address low-income housing.

 And are tiny homes going to be all that cost-effective?
 If you were to build an apartment building with equivalent specs to a tiny home, it would be more cost-effective.
 And you could house more units in the same amount of space.

-I am all for smart, planned development of more modest housing, but there must be a better way.
+I am all for smart, planned development of more modest, affordable housing, but tiny homes are probably not the answer.

 Problems to Overcome for Tiny Houses in Massachusetts

-So even after the Lawrence story on Tiny Houses, I am still intrigued.
+So even after the Lawrence story on Tiny Houses, I am still ingrigued.
 But as a real estate agent, I see several issues in Massachusetts.
-Maybe these issues don’t exist in other parts of the country.
+Maybe these issues don’t exist in other parts of the country, but here they are a reality.

 • Financing a tiny home is going to be a task.
-Mobile homes fall under their own category and become a nightmare to finance, though there are companies that specialize in mobile home financing.
-If it is a fixed structure many home loan programs have a minimum size required to get a traditional home loan unless you can show a small size is typical for the area.
-In Boston you could finance a 325 sq foot condo.
-But get out into the suburbs you will be hard pressed to finance a property under 500 to 600 square feet of living area.
+Mobile homes fall under their category and become a nightmare to finance, though some companies specialize in mobile home financing.
+If it is a fixed structure, many home loan programs have a minimum size required to get a traditional home loan unless you can show a small size is typical for the area.
+In Boston, you could finance a 325 sq foot condo.
+But get out into the suburbs you will be hard-pressed to finance a property under 500 to 600 square feet of living area.

 • Where can you put them?
-Right now what are you limited to…. mostly an RV park or someones backyard.
-This is counter to the popular TV show Tiny House Nation which build these incredibly thought out tiny homes placed on wonderful pieces of land with sweeping vistas.
+Right now, what are you limited to?…. mostly an RV park or someone’s backyard.
+This contradicts the popular TV show Tiny House Nation, which built these incredibly thought-out tiny homes on beautiful pieces of land with sweeping vistas.

 • Land costs are a premium in the greater Boston area.
-Does it make sense to spend $100,000 to $300,000 or far more for a lot of land to house a tiny home?
+Does spending $100,000 to $300,000 or far more for a lot of land to house a tiny home make sense?
 Land costs alone would make the affordability of a tiny home …. not affordable or practical.
-Upscale towns such as Andover see homes being bought and torn down in the 350k to 500k range to make room for large expensive homes.
+Upscale towns such as Andover see homes being bought and torn down in the 350k to 500k range to make room for large, expensive homes.
+Financially popping a $150k home on a $500k piece of land doesn’t work.

 Are Tiny House Communities Coming to Massachusetts